 Skirt board -A finished face board that is used to cover the stair horse or finish the area surrounding the well hole.

 Starting Easing - A rail fitting located at the beginning of the balustrade system where the upward travel of the stair begins.

 Starting Newel - The vertical post used to start a balustrade system.

-Stringer - A side member of a stair that serves both carriage and finished facet that is mitered to the riser with treads set on top for open stairs.
+Stringer - A side member of a stair that serves both carriages and finished facet that is mitered to the riser with treads set on top for open stairs.

-Sub Rail - A thin linear mould plowed both top and bottom to accept a hand rail above and the top of square end balusters immediately below.
+Sub Rail - A thin linear mold plowed both top and bottom to accept a handrail above and the top of square end balusters immediately below.